Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities: Methodology

 \subsection{Encryption}

 Our methodology comprises of encrypting the texts and then using LLMs for decryption (see Figure~\ref{MainFigure}).
-This transformation can be achieved through substitution (replacing each letter with another based on some rules), transposition (rearranging characters), or encoding (converting text into a different format) whereas modern methods utilize advanced mathematical techniques.
+This transformation can be achieved through substitution (replacing each letter with another based on some rules), transposition (rearranging characters), or encoding (converting text into a different format), whereas modern methods utilize advanced mathematical techniques.

 Algorithms that perform simple obfuscations, like substitution, encoding, and transposition—common in LLM pre-training—are more likely in jailbreaks, as \citet{yuan2024gpt} noted that LLMs mainly understand frequently seen ciphers like Caesar (shift 3) and Morse code.
 We include a few of the medium and difficult ones for comparison.
 The difficulty of these algorithms are categorized into Easy, Medium and Hard, based on the complexity of encryption process, key space size, resistance to frequency analysis, and conceptual and architectural complexity \cite{ciphersdifficulty, gpt2023cipher}.
-For further details on encryption difficulty, see Appendix \ref{ind:encryption_difficulty}.
+For further details on encryption difficulty analysis, see Appendix \ref{ind:encryption_difficulty}.

 Some of the algorithms require specific encryption keys (e.g., Playfair), while others require parameters like the number of rails (Rail Fence) or use standard encoding methods (Morse Code, Bacon).
-See Table~\ref{tab:encryption_details} for the specific considerations.
+Implementation considerations for each model are summarized in Table~\ref{tab:encryption_details}.

 We ensure robustness across encryption schemes by maintaining equal representation of samples across various text domains, styles, and lengths.
 The same set of 501 samples is encrypted using all nine schemes for fair evaluation.